HeiningaVE/HeiningaVE.github.io/CV.md

 <details>
   <summary>Impact </summary>

 Its impact in the field is evidenced by its citations, and High Attention Score compared to outputs of the same age and source (82nd percentile), calculated on Sept 3 (2019).
-Field Citation Ratio (FCR) = 4.76 (1 = average).
+Field Citation Ratio (FCR) = 4.76 (average =  1).
 	</details>